 Harold G. Hamm has served as Chief Executive Officer and a director since our inception in 1967 and currently serves as Chairman of the board of directors.

 Growing up in rural Oklahoma, Harold Hamm was the last of 13 children born to sharecroppers.
 He went to work in the oil fields as a teenager and established Continental Resources in 1967 at the age of 21.
-He built a grassroots startup into an NYSE-traded, Top 10 producer of petroleum liquids in the United States.
+He built a grassroots startup into an NYSE-traded, Top 10 oil producer in the U.S. Lower 48.
 As a voice for America’s oil and natural gas industry, he’s on a mission to help make America energy independent within the next decade.

 A national leader in promoting health, education and energy industry advocacy, Mr. Hamm has devoted much time and resources to championing a healthy and secure future for all Americans.
 With the goal of finding a cure for diabetes, he has donated more than $30 million to establish the world-renowned Harold Hamm Diabetes Center at the University of Oklahoma Health Sciences Center.
 The Harold Hamm Diabetes Center is at the forefront of diabetes research – inspiring progress toward a cure, education of health care professionals and families, optimal care for those living with diabetes, and effective prevention strategies.
 To further spark the minds of the world’s brightest scientists, he established the Harold Hamm International Prize for Biomedical Research in Diabetes, a $250,000 biennial award celebrating the scientific achievements of an outstanding researcher, team of researchers, or research institution.